raspberrypilearning/3D-scene/en/step_4.md

 ---

-Following the same method you used on the above task to make hills, you can create geometric shapes such as traingle.
+Following the same method you used on the above task to make hills, you can create polygons such as triangle.
 This example creates a single house in silhouette.

 Go to **Choose a Sprite** and select **Paint** to create a new sprite costume which in this example will be houses.